ZackWilde27/FlatOut2-HLSLToSHA/README.md

 ```
 filename = ""
 author = ""
-# loop can be True/False, 0/1, Yes/No, or y/N
+# For loop, "" means to ask, otherwise it's bool(x)
 loop = ""
 ```
 Leaving them as "" means that it will ask you when the script runs, so you can set it up to ask you every question or none at all.

-It's actually a python script so theoretically any variable or function from the script can be changed in there
+It's actually a python script so theoretically any variable from the script can be changed in there

 <br><br>